Show All Answers

 Also include a self-addressed, stamped envelope.

-Additionally, you can make an electronic payment online at this website or by phone (866) 818-8116.
+We recommend that you make your payment at the Municipal Center at 222 First Street, by use of cash, check, or debit card.
+We will be able to post the payment to the account immediately and remove you from the disconnect list.
+Payments of this type must be made prior to the final payment due date listed on the disconnect notice.
+Additionally, you can make an electronic payment online or by phone (844) 272-9468 Entity Code 100199.
 Once payment has been made, you should contact an account representative at (270) 831-1200 with your payment confirmation number to prevent your service from being disconnected or to re-establish service if it has already been disconnected.
 The electronic payment must cover the entire past due amount.
 Additional reconnection fees may apply.

 There are other low cost or no-cost means to pay your City of Henderson bill, including automatic bank drafts, checks, or placing a payment in our drop box at the Municipal Center (City Building) or using our new drop box located in the Welcome Center parking lot.